 Swede is one of the easiest vegetables to grow and is well-suited to the novice gardener.
-They also crop over a very long time.
-This is because they can be left in the soil throughout the winter.
+They also crop over a very long time because they can be left in the soil throughout the winter.

 Swedes are grown in most cases purely for the tasty edible roots but it's also possible to leave the root in the ground and eat the green leaves which will appear in the spring.
 Just cook them as you would for spring greens.
 There are three types of swede and they are known as green tops, bronze tops and purple tops.
 Purple tops produce the largest crops and are the most commonly available.